taskctl/taskctl/README.md

       - GOOS: darwin
       - GOOS: windows
 ```
-this config will run build 3 times with different build GOOS
+this config will run build 3 times with different GOOS

 ### Task conditional execution
 The following task will run only when there are any changes that are staged but not committed:
 ```yaml